3omer/3omer.github.io/projects/project-3.md

 ## Tools and Techs:
 - Flask as a backend framework.
-- SQLAlchemy ORM: On my machine I was using Postgress.
-While in production and because it's free it I opted for SQLite.
-The ORM handles this for you, you can basically use whatever RDBMS and SQLAlchemy will handle it.
+- SQLAlchemy ORM: On my machine I was using *Postgress*.
+While in production and because it's free it I opted for *SQLite*.
+The *ORM* handles this for you, you can basically use whatever RDBMS and *SQLAlchemy* will handle it.
-- Login: Users authentication is provided by Facebook Oauth.
+- Login: Users authentication is provided by Facebook *OAuth*.

 [Live on heroku](htttps://restaurantszone.herokuapp.com)